a5311221/merchantApi/README.md

 Merchants are also not allowed to engage in any illegal financial activities, such as money laundering and absorbing funds.
 Otherwise, the relevant account will be permanently disabled.

-Legal note: The merchantApi service exclueds China Mainland.
+Legal note: The merchantApi service excludes China Mainland.

 ### TERMS & DEFINITION